Ready to learn how to make

 How To Make Passive Income Making & Selling Digital Files:

-You can open an Etsy store and start selling, or click here to start a 14 day free trial with Shopify* and start selling.
+You can open an Etsy store and start selling, or click here to start a FREE 30 day free trial with BigCommerce* and start selling.
 I advise that you make products for inventory first so that it doesn’t eat into your trial.
 Just make sure to bookmark the link.

 Where do you get the graphics for making printables or digital files when you can’t draw?

 That part is simple.
 By purchasing premium license files from a Website like DesignBundles (my number 1 favourite) Creative Market* or FontBundles.net*.
 With FontBundles, you can save up to 94% on their bundles where you get up to 10 fonts, illustrator files and vector images.
 Which, is super handy for creators of digital printables.